pcai/googlebot-email-addresses/README.md

 #### Why can't I just delete the Googlebot profiles from Klaviyo entirely?
 If you delete the profiles completely, Klaviyo will eventually re-sync them from Shopify and recreate the profiles.
 This will temporarily lower your profile count (and potentially your monthly bill), but it is only a temporary fix.
 #### Can't I just create a segment of Googlebot emails and exclude them from my email campaigns?
-Yes, you can and it will prevent you from sending emails to these invalid addresses.
+Yes, you can.
+Doing so will prevent you from sending emails to these invalid addresses.
 However, you will have to add flow filters to each of your automated email series and exclude them from every campaign, forever.
 This is both time-consuming and error-prone.
 You will still have active profiles for those addresses and potentially inflate your monthly bill.
 #### Isn't it possible that some bad actor is disguising their traffic as the Googlebot to crawl my store?
 Unfortunately yes, bad actors can use the fact that most ecommerce stores do not block the Googlebot to crawl your store.
 Attempting to block the Googlebot has the potential to harm your ability to rank in organic search results or advertise on Google Shopping.
 You will have to decide for yourself if cutting off those traffic sources is worth it.